xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-035.md

 In [Lesson 12 - Drawing polylines] we introduced stroke expansion for line segments, rendering stroke and fill with separate meshes. vello also expands strokes with width; afterwards stroke and fill can be processed uniformly.

-> The output of stroke expansion and flattening is simply a multiset of lines for each path.
-On GPU, there is a large buffer ("line soup") consisting of all the lines from all the paths, but on CPU we use a single scratch buffer, processing a single path at a time (per thread, in the multithreaded case).

 ![stroke expansion](/vello-stroke-expansion.png)

 ![source: https://dl.acm.org/doi/pdf/10.1145/3675390](/vello-path-style.png)